centreon/centreon-documentation/versioned_docs/version-22.04/security/user-data-storage/gdpr-compliance.md

 ## Storage of user identification information

-For each customer of the provider, the Centreon central server stores in database the user identification information in order to access the monitoring server:
+For each customer of the provider, the Centreon central server stores in its database the following user identification information in order to access the monitoring server:

   - Name